 The Only Woman on the Expedition

 Sacagawea was the only woman among the permanent 33 party members who completed the expedition.
 Her chores included laundry and mending, foraging for roots and berries, and even healing.
-In fact, her knowledge of roots and plants enabled white men to eat many of the indigenous North American root-based foods for the first time.
+Her knowledge of roots and plants enabled white men to eat many of the indigenous North American root-based foods for the first time.
 Sacagawea also showed the white men how to treat injuries and illnesses using herbs and other natural means.
 This skill may have helped the mission to be as successful as it was.

 Sacagawea Defends the Expedition Against Attack!